-- Communication Skills: To demonstrate the ability to communicate effectively in both oral and written capacities as evidenced by the proper use of English grammar, phraseology, and organizational skills. - Understanding of Humanities, Mathematics, and Science: To demonstrate the ability to discuss all aspects of liberal arts and science, including cultural and societal issues. - Critical Thinking and Analytical Skills: To demonstrate the ability to apply critical thinking and deductive reasoning in solving problems, and making sound business decisions. - Effective Leadership and Management Skills: To demonstrate effective leadership and entry-level management skills.
+- Communication Skills: To demonstrate the ability to communicate effectively in both oral and written capacities as evidenced by the proper use of English grammar, phraseology, and organizational skills. - Understanding of Humanities, Mathematics and Science (includes STEM), and Social Sciences: To demonstrate the ability to discuss all aspects of liberal arts and science, including cultural and societal issues. - Critical Thinking and Analytical Skills: To demonstrate the ability to apply critical thinking and deductive reasoning in solving problems, and making sound business decisions. - Effective Leadership and Management Skills: To demonstrate effective leadership and entry-level management skills.